davidtchiu/davidtchiu.github.io/teaching/cs261/lab6.AL/index.md

   > [3]
   ```

 - Write `boolean equals(Object other)` - This method returns true if the current list is equivalent to the input list (yes, you have to down-cast `other` to a `MyArrayList` object first).
 For two lists to be equal, they must contain the same items in the same order.
-What is the running time of this algorithm?

   ```java
   // Here's a list